CissiWong/CSS-grid/README.md

 Today's assignment is to implement a pretty advanced grid layout using the new cool [CSS grids.](https://css-tricks.com/snippets/css/complete-guide-grid/) CSS grids will solve many of the layouting problems that we as developers have had to work around in the past – Finally it's here!

 Below is the grid that we will implement, first on desktop and then as a stretch goal for mobile and tablet.
+In the `assets` folder there's image assets but also a pdf with some supporting lines – also you can copy paste the copy from there.
+AND learn some more about Helvetica.

 ## How to complete this assignment